ShepherdOnline/ShepherdOnline/_drafts/2016-11-05-installation-of-the-new-play-zone-playground.md

 categories:
   - Uncategorized
 ---
 The Shepherd Journal is currently tracking the installation of the new "Play Zone" playground located between the Shepherd walking trail and the baseball diamonds.
-The playground
+The playground was paid for through donations from throughout the community, and it is currently being assembled by volunteers.
+Setup of the playground equipment will be completed today.
+The